-B. Deposits held under European passport for cross-border services
+B. Deposits held under European passport for cross-border services a European passport for cross-border services.

-Article 8(7) of the DGSD provides that if a credit institution operates directly in another Member State without having established branches, the information must be provided in the language that was chosen by the depositor when the account was opened.
-Banks operating in another EEA country without having established branches operate under a European passport for cross-border services.
 Passporting allows a bank to provide services directly from one EEA country to another without having branches in the host country.
-If the Dutch DGS should be triggered for a credit institution operating under a European passport for crossborder services, DNB must communicate with the depositor in the language the latter chose when opening the account.
+If the Dutch DGS should be triggered for a credit institution operating under a European passport for cross-border services, DNB must communicate with the depositor in the language the latter chose when opening the account.
 DNB will do so based on the information submitted by the bank in the SCV file.